 $30 +tax

+SOLD OUT!
 Join VHF and celebrate Historic Places Days on July 19th with an exclusive behind-the-scenes tour of the Vancouver Block – a landmark on the Vancouver skyline since 1912.
 The tour will begin with an hour-long walking tour with heritage consultant Donald Luxton exploring the economic growth of Vancouver.
 The second half of the tour will end with a guided tour of the Vancouver Block building (736 Granville Street), including the clock tower and viewing platform.

 Details: